-The functions of EAM are taking some fundamental twists and turns where organizations are going ahead from their historical reactive (run-to-failure) models and embracing overall life planning cycle, proactive maintenance tools, and other industry practices.
+The functions of SAP EAM (Enterprise Asset Management) are taking some fundamental twists and turns where organizations are going ahead from their historical reactive (run-to-failure) models and embracing overall life planning cycle, proactive maintenance tools, and other industry practices.
 Few companies are still considering physical asset management as just a focused term for maintenance of management, until they are able to understand its wide impact and interdependencies with design, operations, performance of assets, lifecycle cost and personnel productivity.

 Challenges before EAM